empyreanx/obj-viewer/README.md

 ## Introduction

-A Wavefront OBJ model viewer written in C++ using OpenGL, FreeGLUT, and SDL_image.
+A simple Wavefront OBJ model viewer written in C++ using OpenGL, FreeGLUT, and SDL_image.

 **Note:** Only the subset of the Wavefront OBJ specification need to render polygonal meshes is supported.